-Flash fiction, pure and simple.
+First and foremost, we want a story.
+A complete, interesting story.
+We do not publish vignettes or character sketches.
+We publish flash fiction, pure and simple.
 All genres, no content restrictions.
 We want your science fiction, fantasy, horror, mystery, drama, literary works, satire, or anything else you can come up with or mix together.
 The only rule?
-1000 words or less.
+A story in 1000 words or less.
 The more original, the better.

 The best way to find out what we’re looking for is to read what we’ve already published!
-Check out our third volume, free to read at https://freezeframefiction.com/q3-flash-fiction/.
+Check out our current volume, free to read at https://freezeframefiction.com/.